 - photographs that show there was no signage, and/or

 Sometimes traffic cases have no evidence other than the police report.
-As long as the prosecutor cannot show beyond a reasonable doubt that the defendant ignored the stop sign, the defendant should not be convicted.
+As long as the prosecutor cannot show beyond a reasonable doubt that the defendant ignored the sign, the defendant should not be convicted.

 Unless the defendant has a long history of traffic offenses, usually yes.
 Unlike many moving violations, non-moving violations carry no demerit points on the person's driver's license.